 - A mind map makes use of “memory triggers” (pictures, colors, shapes, specific locations etc.).

 It is those properties that make mind maps such a great learning tool.
 And what’s more, they can be created and used by absolutely anyone.
-Whether you’re a post-graduate law student or a first grader, mind maps can help you structure, manage and memorize the knowledge you’re trying to acquire.
+Whether you’re a post-graduate student or are just starting out in your academical career, mind maps can help you structure, manage and memorize the knowledge you’re trying to acquire.

-- If you have never mind mapped before, you can click here and find out how to get started.
+- If you have never mind mapped before, you can check out our free online mind map training to find out how to get started.
 Those of you who know how to mind map, but not what to use mind mapping for, keep going.

 Note: For many of the uses described below, a simple paper mind map can be used.
 For some others, an online mind mapping solution is needed.
-You can click here to get some general information about the various mind mapping methods and their benefits.
+You can click here to get some general information about the various mind mapping methods and their benefits and find out what will work best for your needs.

 1) Brainstorming and note making